Last updated on December 26, 2022

 A green diamond’s colour grade is based on both the colour of the stone and its intensity level.
-According to the GIA green diamonds are classified using the following colour grades: Faint Green, Very Light Green, Light Green, Fancy Light Green, Fancy Green, Fancy Intense Green, Fancy Vivid Green, and Fancy Deep Green.
+According to the GIA, green diamonds are classified using the following colour grades: Faint, Very Light, Light, Fancy Light, Fancy, Fancy Intense, Fancy Vivid, Fancy Deep and Fancy Dark.
 The secondary colour is also included in the grade if it is present.
-The most common secondary hues include yellow, brown, blue and grey colours.
+The most common secondary hues include yellow, brown, blue and grey.

 The colour evaluation of green diamonds has three main components: hue, saturation and tone.